 Question 8 asks if the person needs health coverage.
 If "No," the person can skip to Page 3 "Current Job & Income Information".
 If "Yes," it advises them to continue answering questions 9-17 below.
 It also has two questions about being evaluated for the Plan First program.
 Check "Yes" if under age 19 or over age 64 if they don't want to be evaluated for Plan First (Opt In).
-Check "No" if age 19-64 and do not want to be evaluated for Plan First (Opt Out)
+Check "No" if age 19-64 and do not want to be evaluated for Plan First (Opt Out).

 Question 9 asks if the person needs help with everyday things to live safety in the home or if he/she has a physical disability or long term disease, a mental or emotional health condition, or addiction problem.
-[This question explores whether the person might be eligible under the Aged, Blind, & Disabled (ABD) Medicaid coverage category or if he/she is "Medically Complex" which has an effect on the way a person receives their care in the program via a Medallion 4.0 Managed Care Organization (MCO) or a CCC Plus MCO.]
+[This question explores whether the person might be eligible under the Aged, Blind, & Disabled (ABD) Medicaid coverage category or if he/she is "Medically Complex".]

-If age 65 or older and receiving Medicare, it also asks the person to complete Appendix D, which is not included in the Application booklet.
-Copies can be downloaded from the Cover Virginia Website.
+If age 65 or older OR receiving Medicare, it also asks the person to complete Appendix D, which is not included in the Application booklet.
+Copies can be downloaded from the Cover Virginia website.
 Appendix D needs to be completed if someone has disabilities; is age 65 or older; or is in need of Long Term Care Services (nursing facility or community based care).

-If under age 65 and needing long term services and supports (nursing home care or community based care) it instructs the person to complete Appendix \underline{F} , which is not included with the Application booklet.
-Copies of this Appendix can be downloaded from the Cover Virginia Website.
+If under age 65 and needing long term services and supports (nursing home care or community based care) it instructs the person to complete Appendix F, which is not included with the Application booklet.
+Copies of this Appendix can be downloaded from the Cover Virginia website.

 Question 10 asks if the person is a US citizen or US national.
-If the answer is no, the person will stop answering questions on this page, and proceed to the income questions (18 to 31).
+A US national is someone born in Amercan Samoa or Swains Island.
+If the answer is "No," the person will stop answering questions on this page, and proceed to the income questions (18 to 31).

 Question 11 asks if the person is not a US citizen/national, if they have a eligible immigration status.
 If "Yes," it then asks for an immigration document type, document ID number, if the person has lived in the US since 1996 and if the person, person's spouse, or parent is a Veteran or active-duty US military member.
-[The 1996 question is flagging the person for an evaluation of the 5 year requirement for LIFC, FFC, New Health Coverage for Adults, and Plan First.]
+[The 1996 question is flagging the person for an evaluation of the 5 year residency requirement for LIFC, FFC, MedEx, and Plan First.]